 ☐ Does the dataset have a registered DOI?

 ☐ Are data files in standard and/or commonly available open formats (as much as possible)?

-☐ Are the data and/or metadata retrievable via an API and/or discoverable through an open search protocol (for example, through Google)?
+☐ Are the data and/or metadata retrievable via an API and/or discoverable through an open search protocol (e.g., through Google)?

 ☐ Are all associated data files unambiguously named in the metadata and described including file types, software requirements and/or conversion information?

-☐ Does the metadata include useful disciplinary notation and terminology? (e.g., SI units, common domain identifiers, spell out acronyms, explain field-specific jargon)
+☐ Does the metadata include useful disciplinary notation and terminology? (e.g., SI units, common domain identifiers, explain acronyms, define field-specific jargon)

 ☐ Are related articles referenced and linked in the metadata?